 “Now quickly strum the G chord;” the record would say,

-“Slow down you stupid record, I dropped my pick,” Tommy would say
+“Slow down, Kenny, I dropped my pick,” Tommy would say

 “Ugggh’” his family would say.